 Treating Emotional Trauma: The Way Ahead With Safe House

 Located amidst the calm environs of the I.T.
-Fields, Safe House offers a secure and comfortable retreat for individuals suffering from various addictions and mental health issues.
+Fields, Safe House, one of the top rehabilitation centres in India offers a secure and comfortable retreat for individuals suffering from various addictions and mental health issues.
 Here are some ways in which we provide extensive care and assistance:

 - One-on-One Therapy Sessions: Our psychologists and psychiatrists are well-qualified and highly experienced in mental health and rehabilitation.
 Their empathetic approach and sensitivity towards the patient’s issues help them step into their shoes and understand their specific problems.
 They provide a secure space for patients to express themselves freely and find a definite direction.